 Spoon leading to another bear encounter

 I woke up at twilight on Friday 2nd August, silently packed and set up for hike.
 Everything was wet from the yesterday’s rain and the forecast for tomorrow was even dimmer – rain from early morning.
 I went silently through the dense fog listening to where the shepherd houses could be and trying to avoid them.
 Dogs sniffed me at one point but I ran away.
 Being constantly on alert was mentally demanding and it was slowing me down.
-But I realized that some ancient hunter skills within me awakened – I started reading tracks: how old they are, which animals they belong to, which direction they went and when.
+The key dilemma was beeing silent to avoid dogs or ringing jingles to avoid bears?
+I realized that some ancient hunter skills within me awakened – I started reading tracks: how old they are, which animals they belong to, which direction they went and when.
 Tracking gave me idea what was waiting behind the hill.
 To my surprise this just happened without my effort and I could rely on my interpretation of tracks more and more every day.

 After crossing a forest I cooked a breakfast.
 To my surprise the road in the next pass (1070) was a busy one so I decided to hitch-hike 10 kilometres to Ojdula village, buy some lunch and recharge my phone and batteries.
 It was a good choice as it drove the fears of running out of electricity and food away.